1. What is Proposition 65?

-3. What products require the Prop 65 warning?
+3. What does a Prop 65 warning say?

-4. What chemicals are subject to Prop 65 warnings?
+4. What substances are on the Prop 65 List?

-Many commonly used ingredients, including cocoa, calcium, and magnesium can contain naturally occurring levels of Prop 65-listed chemicals.
-For example, lead and other heavy metals, which are widely distributed in soil, water, air, and rocks, can be naturally -- and commonly --present in foods and food ingredients.
-Isagenix does not intentionally add any lead or heavy metals as ingredients to any of its products.
+Many commonly used ingredients, including cocoa, calcium, and magnesium, can contain naturally occurring levels of Prop 65-listed chemicals.
+For example, lead and other such metals, which are found in soil, water, air, and rocks, are naturally and commonly present in foods and food ingredients.

 6. What levels trigger the requirement to warn?